Mon–Thu: 10:30am – 10:00pm

-Disabled accessible bathrooms and nappy changing room are set behind the Kids' Playground.
+Disabled accessible bathrooms and nappy changing room are on the first floor of the Bottle House

 HOW TO GET

 Admiralteysky Canal Embankment, 2

 Buses: 3, 6, 22, 27, 70, 71, 100

 Trolleybuses: 5, 22

 Share taxi: К-6, К-62, К-124, К-169, К-186, К-187, К-306, К-350

 Share taxi: К-124, К-186